ibm-cloud-architecture/refarch-eda/docs/kafka/arch.md

 ## MQ integration

-IBM has created a pair of connectors, available as source code or as part of IBM Event Streams.
-The Source Connector, from MQ queue to Kafka topic is available in the github repository named [ibm-messaging/kafka-connect-mq-source](https://github.com/ibm-messaging/kafka-connect-mq-source)
+IBM has created a pair of connectors, available as source code or as part of IBM Event Streams product.
+The Source Connector responsible to support the integration from MQ queue to Kafka topic is available in the github repository named [ibm-messaging/kafka-connect-mq-source](https://github.com/ibm-messaging/kafka-connect-mq-source)

 while the sink connector, from Kafka topic to MQ queue is at [ibm-messaging/kafka-connect-mq-sink](https://github.com/ibm-messaging/kafka-connect-mq-sink)

+The following figure illustrates the high level components.

 ![](mq-kafka-connectors.png)

-We are proposing an MQ to Kafka implementation sample in [this repository](https://ibm-cloud-architecture.github.io/refarch-container-inventory/).
+It is important to note that the Kafka connectors is a cluster deployment for local high availability and scalability.

+We are proposing an MQ to Kafka implementation sample in [the container inventory repository](https://ibm-cloud-architecture.github.io/refarch-container-inventory/) where we mockup the integration of a legacy DB managing shipment container inventory, it runs as a java appm jms producer and consumer on MQ queues.
+This solution is integrated in the global EDA reference solution implementation and specially the [Reefer container management](https://ibm-cloud-architecture.github.io/refarch-kc-container-ms) microservice.